platanus/dialers/README.md

     api_caller.rb
 ```

 Everything else is the same.
-This is just a way proposal for a organization friendly to Rails.
-If you want, you can use any class organization you want.
+This is just a proposal for a organization friendly to Rails.
+But, if you want, you can use any class organization you want.

 ## Development